bukka/php-jsond/UPGRADE.md

   - The only case when the property is invalid is if it starts with `\0` character
 - Fixed compatibility with json ext for  `JSOND_ERROR_CTRL_CHAR`

+#### Encoder
+- Added JSOND_PRESERVE_ZERO_FRACTION option for better handling of float values
+- Fixed blank line inside empty array/object when JSOND_PRETTY_PRINT is set
+  - PHP bug #66021
+- Fixed JSON_NUMERIC_CHECK issue with NaN and Inf double
+  - PHP bug #64695

+### Internal changes
+- Added compatibility with PHP 7
+- Used new UTF8 decoder based on automaton from Bjoern Hoehrmann
+- Introduced new experimental buffer for encoding
+  - Added a build option to enable it: `--enable-jsond-buffer-native`
+- Added a possibility to switch prefix to json and replace existing json functions and constants
+  - Added a build option to use json prefixing: `--enable-jsond-with-json-prefix`
+- Use special template for Bison
+  - Version 3.0.4 has to be used
+- The parser and scanner is rebuilt only if enabled in configuration
+  - Added a build option to rebuild it: `--enable-jsond-filegen`

 ## 1.3

 ### User visible changes